7 Tips to Conquer the Cold When You Have Arthritis

 3. Get enough vitamins, minerals and antioxidants

-- 1. Have more colourful fruit and vegetables.
+- 1. Eat colourful fruit and vegetables.
 The phytochemicals have antioxidant and anti-inflammatory properties.

-- 2. Choose and use your dietary fat wisely.
+- 2. Get more of the right fatty acids into your body.
 Both Omega-3 fats and olive oil help to reduce inflammation and support the immune system.
 Steer clear of trans fat and limit the use of saturated fat.

 3. Make sure you are not deficient in vitamins and minerals.
 Vitamin B12, found in meat, dairy, eggs and fish, and magnesium, found in green leafy vegetables and wholegrains, could be associated with pain sensitivity.

 Some people may feel that certain supplements can help with their overall health, especially if they are not getting enough of a specific vitamin or mineral in their diet (this can be especially true of B12 if you follow a vegetarian diet).
 It is always a good idea to have a chat with your doctor about any supplements you are interested in and/or any deficiencies you are concerned about.
 They can help advise you and help you plan ways to increase the amount of nutrients you’re getting in your diet.

 This is always a hard one, espeically when you're in pain, but maintaining and building muscles can be crucial in managing arthritis in the colder months.

 It's often easier to do than you think as well and can be done during little moments at home.
 For example when doing the washing up, try standing on one leg for a minute and then swap legs.
 This can greatly help strengthen your core muscles which can help better support the rest of your frame.
 If you find it hard at first don't be ashamed to lean a little bit against the basin to help support you.
 It will still help you build muscle.